Skip to main content

 multipath -ll

-The command output will display information about devices, paths, and the current policy.
+The output of the command will display information about devices, paths, and the current policy.
 For example:

 mpatha (3600140530fab7e779fa41038a0a08f8e) dm-0 LIO-ORG,TCMU device